Find Affordable College Courses

 69 Yearly Graduations

-The 3rd most popular school in the country for Fine Arts majors who are seeking their master's degree is Sotheby's Institute of Art - NY.
+Sotheby's Institute of Art - NY is the 3rd most popular school in the nation for students seeking a master's degree in fine arts.
 Roughly 100 attend the school each year.
-During the 2020-2021 academic year, 69 people received their master's degree in Fine Arts from Sotheby's Institute of Art - NY.
-Around 42% of these students were from an underrepresented racial-ethnic group, and 84% were women.
+During the most recent year for which we have data, 69 people received their master's degree in fine arts from Sotheby's Institute of Art - NY.
+Around 62% of these students were from an underrepresented racial-ethnic group, and 91% were women.
+Those who complete their master's degree in fine arts at Sotheby's Institute of Art - NY make a median salary of 32,650.

 #4